-We evaluate our models in a speech generation setting, where a short audio prompt is given and the model produces a continuation.
-The generated audio is then assessed for speaker consistency and spoken content quality.
-We use the LibriSpeech test-clean set~\cite{librilight} (2,620 examples), truncating each sample to the first three seconds as the prompt and generating continuations of up to 20 seconds.
-The sampling parameters are set to temperature 0.8 and top-k 30.
+\textbf{Likelihood-based evaluation.} For acoustic evaluation, we use SALMon~\cite{maimon2025salmonsuiteacousticlanguage}, which consists of two criteria: acoustic consistency and acoustic–semantic alignment.
+Acoustic consistency measures whether the model assigns higher likelihood to natural utterances than to versions with unnatural acoustic perturbations.
+Acoustic–semantic alignment evaluates whether the model prefers samples in which acoustic signals match their semantic content over mismatched ones.

-\paragraph*{Speaker consistency.} To measure whether the continuation preserves the speaker identity, we extract embeddings with pyannote's WavLM-based model~\cite{Bredin2020pyannotate} and compute cosine similarity between the prompt and continuation.
+For linguistic evaluation, we use sWUGGY~\cite{nguyen2020zeroresourcespeechbenchmark}, sBLIMP~\cite{nguyen2020zeroresourcespeechbenchmark}, and T-StoryCloze~\cite{hassid2023textually}. sWUGGY tests whether the model assigns higher probability to real words than to pseudo-words, while sBLIMP measures preference for grammatically correct sentences.
+T-StoryCloze evaluates the coherence of a continuation given a spoken audio prompt.
+Following AudioLM~\cite{borsos2023audiolm}, we compute perplexity only over semantic tokens for these linguistic tasks.

-\paragraph*{Spoken content quality.} \cite{lakhotia-etal-2021-generative} propose evaluating spoken content quality by computing perplexity on transcriptions of generated speech.
-However, perplexity is unstable, as it is highly sensitive to sequence length and sampling~\cite{hassid2023textually}.
-To address this, we adopt an LLM-as-a-Judge approach~\cite{zheng2023judgingllmasajudgemtbenchchatbot}.
-We first transcribe both the prompt and continuation with Whisper Turbo~\cite{radford2023whisper}, then ask GPT-4o (\texttt{gpt-4o-2024-11-20})~\cite{openai2024gpt4ocard} to rate the continuation from 1 (worst) to 10 (best).
-The temperature is set to $0$ to ensure deterministic scoring.
-The evaluation prompt is:
+\textbf{Generation-based evaluation.} We evaluate speech generation in a continuation setting: given a short audio prompt, the model generates subsequent speech.
+The outputs are assessed in terms of speaker consistency and spoken content quality.
+We use the LibriSpeech test-clean set~\cite{librilight} to prepare prompts and reference continuations.
+For each audio sample, the first three seconds serve as the prompt, and the model generates up to 20 seconds of continuation.
+Sampling is performed with temperature 0.8 and top-$k$ 30.
+Speaker consistency is evaluated using the pyannote speaker embedding model~\cite{Bredin2020pyannotate}, measured as the cosine similarity between the prompt and continuation.